Skip to main content

 Warning

-• The profile of the project to which you are registering must be the same as (or include) the profile that created the model file to be registered.
-If they are not the same, the design information will not be read correctly.
-You can check which design information can no longer be read in the warning message.
+• The profile of the destination project must be the same as (or include) the profile that created the model file you are registering.
+If they are not the same, the design information will not load correctly.
+A warning message will indicate which design information is no longer available.

 • For information on exporting and importing profiles, see the following.